-A hospital pharmacy residency program is a 12-month postgraduate learning experience involving structured rotations in pharmacy practice, education, research, and administration.
-Their goal is to prepare pharmacists for challenging and innovative pharmacy practice.
-Graduate residents are an important source of highly qualified pharmacists trained in institutional practice.
-Each Ontario Pharmacy Residency Program partners with either the Leslie Dan Faculty of Pharmacy, University of Toronto (UT) or the School of Pharmacy, University of Waterloo (UW) to provide an academic linkage.
+A hospital pharmacy residency program is a 12-month postgraduate learning experience involving structured rotations in pharmacy practice, education, research and administration.
+The goal is to prepare pharmacists for challenging and innovative pharmacy practice careers.
+Hospital Pharmacy Residency graduates are an important source of highly qualified pharmacists trained in institutional practice.
+Each Ontario Hospital Pharmacy Residency Program partners with either the Leslie Dan Faculty of Pharmacy, University of Toronto (UT) or the School of Pharmacy, University of Waterloo (UW) to provide an academic linkage.
 Applicants from any Canadian pharmacy degree program may apply.
 Programs also undergo formal accreditation through the Canadian Pharmacy Residency Board (https://cshp.ca/residency-programs).